gdbooks/LegacyOpenGL/Chapter5/light_spotlight.md

 Lets think about what a spotlight looks like for a moment.
 If you where looking at a spot light in pure darkness, you would see that the light creates a cone of light in the direction that the spotight is pointing.

 ![LIGHTS](lights.png)

+With OpenGL, you can define how wide this cone of light should be by specifying the angle between the edge of teh cone and its axis by passing ```LightParameter.SpotCutoff``` to ```GL.Light```.

+            GL.Light(LightName.Light0, LightParameter.SpotCutoff, 0.0f);